Kryuski/Editor-Shortcuts/README.md

 * How to install if you use Delphi 10.2.3:
   * download the EditorShortcuts.bpl package from Bin folder,
-  * Start Delphi IDE.
+  * start Delphi IDE.
 In Components menu | Install packages... press Add.
 Select the downloaded package.
 Press Open.
 OK.

 * For other Delphi versions:
   * download the source files from GitHub,
-  * Open EditorShortcuts.dproj in Delphi IDE,
+  * open EditorShortcuts.dproj in Delphi IDE,
-  * Modify the source files if needed,
+  * modify the source files if needed,
-  * Compile, Install.
+  * compile, Install.

 (C) 2018 Kryvich